Muskoka Hot Yoga Studio Etiquette Tip for Yogi’s and Yogini’s

 - Online registration is strongly advised.
 If you are not able to register for the class before arrival, please ensure you arrive at least 20 mins before class, especially if you are new to the studio.
 Drop In’s are always welcome, space can not be guaranteed.

 - It is your responsibility to remove yourself from classes within the online registration system if unable to attend class.
 This allows another yogi to take your spot.
 Thank you.
 Failure to do so will result in a $20.00 no show fee.
-Payable before returning to your mat. .
+Payable before returning to your mat.
+Or a class pass will be deducted from your package.
 The no show policy was implemented due to an epidemic of people not Deregistering and other yogis unable to come to their mats.
 We ask that you respect the fact we are a boutique studio with limited space.

 - Remove all shoes/boots upon entering the clinic.
 There is a black shoe rack and mat to leave your footwear.

 - No personal items allowed in the hot studio, except your mat and water.
-Keep all hats, jackets, purses, yoga bags, cell phones etc., in the reception area.
+Keep all hats, jackets, purses, yoga bags, socks, cell phones etc., in the studio reception area.

 - No Cell phones in the Hot Studio.
 Ringers and vibration mode are to be turned OFF while in your jacket or purse in the studio reception area.
 Make a habit of doing this as soon as you get to the yoga studio.
 You will be quite embarrassed if your phone rings during class.
 If you are a professional that is on call (physician, EMT, Leader of the Free World) please notify the teacher and keep your phone or pager on silent and within close proximity to you.
 This is STRONGLY discouraged.
 Having a cell or pager go off during Savasana or a deep relaxation is just not cool.